JuliaDynamics/Agents.jl/docs/src/tutorial.md

 ## 4. Evolving the model

-In Agents.jl, an agent based model should be accompanied with least one and at most two stepping functions.
+In Agents.jl, an agent based model should be accompanied with at least one and at most two stepping functions.
 An _agent step function_ is required by default.
 Such an agent step function defines what happens to an agent when it activates.
 Sometimes we also need a function that changes all agents at once, or changes a model property.
 In such cases, we can also provide a _model step function_.